adilsiraju/brocart/README.md

-# brocart Ecommerce Django Project
+# The Brocart Ecommerce Django Project

 This is a Django-based e-commerce application that demonstrates: